GSA/digitalgov.gov/content/post/2014-01-10-updating-blog-comment-policies.md

 date: 2014-01-10 6:00:07 -0400
 title: 'Updating Blog Comment Policies'
 summary: 'The difference between only distributing an online press release and opening up the benefits from a blogging community can be found in how your agency encourages and manages comments and engagement.
-An easily-referenced comment policy lets authors and contributors know what your agency’sguidelines are in order to'
+An easily-referenced comment policy lets authors and contributors know what your agency’s guidelines are in order to'
 authors: [jherman]
 categories:
   - Social Media